ClickCease

 What are the effects of domestic violence?

 Domestic violence wreaks havoc upon families and working lives.
 The effects of domestic violence are pervasive.
-Sometimes children are used as pawns in disputes of parents or removed from the home by the Department of Social Services.
+Sometimes, children are used as pawns in disputes between parents or removed from the home by the Department of Social Services.
 Often, a spouse may deny that abuse occurs or shift the blame for abusive behavior, which creates emotional problems.
 Domestic violence brings misery, anxiety, fear, shame, physical and emotional pain, and financial burdens due to missed work, medical bills, and psychological treatment.
 A domestic violence attorney who knows the law in Maryland and D.C. can help you evaluate your situation and prepare your defense to help you avoid the consequences of a conviction and potential jail time.

 Prosecutors in Maryland and Washington D.C. are vigorously pursuing and aggressively prosecuting those accused of domestic violence-related crimes.
 Domestic violence laws can bring very severe penalties and change your life forever.
 If you are facing domestic violence charges, you need the aggressive defense and proven approach that a domestic violence lawyer experienced in domestic violence cases will provide.